 While I didn’t have the opportunity to spend a night, I did visit the suites and tour the main areas of the hotel, from their restaurants to the conference rooms with their giant murals.
 The suites are nautical in theme, the narrow staircases reminiscent of Captain’s cabins.
 What I was most excited about, though, was the chance to visit their spa.

 If you have a few hours, it’s definitely worth visiting the co-ed spa and saunas.
 At 300 NOK ($49 USD) for a day pass, you get access to their swimming pool, steam room, Norwegian dry sauna, a wellness pool, and even a Dead Sea Mineral pool.
 While it’s not a large space, it’s convenient, with plenty of pitchers of water and spaces to relax.
-You could easily spend a half day or more here and later grab lunch at their cafe.
+You could easily spend a half-day or more here and later grab lunch at their cafe.
+If you want to take the relaxation further, you may want to check out some wholesale bath bombs that you can use at your place to end your calming day with.

 For me, I was to experience a massage, and warmed up in the sauna beforehand.
 I admit I had been nervous about my wet blue hair possibly staining their creamy tile, but I talked to the staff and I had an extra towel to protect the room from my head.